just-buildsystem/justbuild/doc/concepts/expressions.md

    themselves.
  - For lists, each entry is evaluated in the order they occur in the list; the result of the evaluation is the list of the results.
- - For JSON objects (wich can be understood as maps, or dicts), the key `"type"` has to be present and has to be a literal string.
+ - For JSON objects (which can be understood as maps, or dicts), the key `"type"` has to be present and has to be a literal string.
 That string determines the syntactical construct (sloppily also referred to as "function") the object represents, and the remaining